The two levels of reality

 Death in the light of strong reality

-The theme of the death of human beings (and, more generally, of living organisms) in the light of strong reality has a double aspect.
-On the one hand, absolutely nothing can be said about it, given that the whole experience of strong reality is relative to this life and to this physical world (and universe): the very fact that the body's death of a human being involves the permanent disappearance of that person's conscious Ego from this physical dimension implies that that conscious Ego can no longer have direct access to the experience of this reality.
-On the basis of this assumption, sometimes the science popularizers, as well as some scientists, even deny the possibility of a continuation of the conscious Ego's experience in other dimensions: these are personal opinions without any knowledge foundation, given that we cannot scientifically dissert about what we are not able to know.
+The theme of the death of human beings (and, more generally, of every living organism) in the light of strong reality has a double aspect.
+On the one hand, absolutely nothing can be said about it, given that the whole experience of strong reality is relative to this life and to this physical world (and universe): the very fact that death of the organism of a human being involves the permanent disappearance of that person's conscious Ego from this physical dimension implies that that conscious Ego can no longer have direct access to the experience of this reality.
+On the basis of this assumption, sometimes science popularizers, as well as some scientists, even deny the possibility of a continuation of the conscious Ego's experience in other dimensions: these are personal opinions without any basis of reliable knowledge, given that we cannot scientifically discuss what we are not able to know.
 At most, it could be said that without the psychophysical system of the body and the human brain the conscious Ego cannot experience the (temporal and temporary) reality of this physical dimension.

 But, on the other hand, the strong socio-cultural reality must register the fact that a lot of human beings show that they believe in some form of continuation of the existence of the conscious Ego after the body's death, whether within the one or the other organized religious system, or outside of any religion.
 Obviously, the human psyche often shows illusory and phantasmatic aspects that ensnare the conscious Ego with the prospect of future events that are then denied by reality.
-Simply put, strong objective reality shows its own autonomy with respect to the human psyche, to which it is not easily subjected (especially in relation to a single personal psychic experience).
-At the same time, the same concept of objective reality has a psychic foundation: we are accustomed to considering as objectively real what is, what exists (temporarily), what happens, but this is always a psychic description – even if confirmed by a plurality of people – of a phenomenon whose essence escapes us completely.
-In a sense, what we investigate is always some aspect of the human psyche, not reality in itself: even when we discover mathematical rules that govern the physical world and allow us to control certain aspects of it, this happens because we come to create a (almost magical) correlation between some psychic tunings and some events of reality.
+Simply put, strong objective reality shows its own autonomy with respect to the human psyche, to which it is not easily subjected (especially in relation to the experiences determined by the psyche of an individual).
+At the same time, the same concept of objective reality has a psychic foundation: we are accustomed to considering as objectively real what is, what exists (temporarily), what happens, but this is always a description determined by the psyche – even if confirmed by a plurality of people – of a phenomenon whose essence escapes us completely.
+In a sense, what we investigate is always some aspect of the human psyche, not reality in itself: even when we discover mathematical rules that govern the physical world and allow us to control certain aspects of it, this happens because we come to create a (surprising in its accuracy) correlation between some tunings of the psyche and some events of reality.

-Precisely because death marks the end of the individual conscious experience of the reality of this physical dimension, the psyche takes over in relation to what can happen to our individual conscious nucleus, not so much after death – as the very concept of time is linked to our experience of this reality – but when the threshold has been crossed.
-Normally, there are some kinds of barriers – in the form of programs of natural origin, connected to the tendency of our body to survive, or transmitted to our mind by the socio-cultural system in which we live – which prevent us from easily crossing that threshold, delaying as much as possible in time the moment in which that transit will inevitably take place, at least in the light of our current knowledge.
+Precisely because death marks the end of the individual conscious experience of the reality of this physical dimension, the psyche takes over in relation to what can happen to our individual conscious nucleus, not so much after death – as the very concept of time is linked to our experience of this reality – but when a threshold has been crossed.
+Normally, there are some kinds of barriers – in the form of programs of natural origin, connected to the tendency of our body to survive, or transmitted to our mind by the socio-cultural system in which we live – which prevent us from easily crossing that threshold, delaying as much as possible in time the moment in which that transit will inevitably occur, at least in the light of our current knowledge.
 But there are some people who show an inclination to put their lives at risk – or, as we use to say, to challenge death – far above the norm: they can be adventurers, warriors, explorers, extreme sports players, or even criminals.
-If this tendency derives from organic structural characteristics or from something else, I am unable to say: in any case, for these people the barriers that prevent them from easily crossing the threshold are weaker than for most human beings.
+Whether this tendency of theirs derives from organic structural characteristics, from cultural programs or from something else, I am unable to say: in any case, for these people the barriers that prevent them from easily crossing the threshold are weaker than for most human beings.

 Death in the light of weak reality

-The weak objective reality creates a bridge between the enigma of human life and the enigma of death.
-The strong objective reality, in fact, draws its power from the continuity with which the human psyche interprets and controls (or attempts to control) this physical world, relying on a considerable number of living human beings: humanity, as a whole, can continue to live for centuries and centuries, indeed – in the common feeling – the human experience seems to have to last for a period so long that it can be confused with eternity.
-In the course of his/her life, the individual human being is involved in this project, so grandiose and predominant compared to the limited energies which the individual has, as to absorb him/her completely or almost.
-But the conscious Ego must acknowledge, in the course of human life, that its participation in this project is only temporary, limited to a period of time that represents a moment, an almost imperceptible fraction, of what is considered the evolutionary time granted to humanity (or that humanity will manage to conquer).
-For the conscious Ego, the end of human experience involves a relativization of the strong reality, since death – and, even before death, the possible deterioration of our mental faculties – denies him/her anyway the possibility of continuing to participate to the project and to witness the future evolution of the human adventure.
-The weak reality, on the other hand, opens a window onto another dimension in which the existence of the conscious Ego seems to be assured as such – rather than for an infinite time, outside of time itself – without the intrinsic becoming of the human experience and the reality of the physical world imposing a term and a limit on the possibilities of experience and cognitive processing allowed to the individual consciousness.
+Weak objective reality creates a bridge between the enigma of human life and the enigma of death.
+Strong objective reality, in fact, draws its power from the continuity with which the human psyche interprets and controls (or attempts to control) this physical world, relying on a considerable number of living human beings: humankind, as a whole, can continue to live for centuries and centuries.
+Indeed – in the common feeling – the human experience seems to have to last for a period so long that it can be confused with eternity.
+In the course of their life, individual people are involved in this project, so grandiose and predominant compared to the limited energies which they have, as to absorb them almost completely.
+But the conscious Ego must acknowledge, in the course of human life, that its participation in this project is only temporary, limited to a period of time that represents a moment, an almost imperceptible fraction, of what is considered the evolutionary time granted to humankind (or that humankind will manage to conquer).
+For the conscious Ego, the end of human experience involves a relativization of the strong reality, since death – and, even before death, the possible deterioration of our mental faculties – denies it anyway the possibility of continuing to participate to the project and to witness the future evolution of the human adventure.
+Weak reality, on the other hand, opens a window onto another dimension in which the existence of the conscious Ego seems to be assured as such – rather than for an infinite time, outside of time itself – without the intrinsic becoming of the human experience and the reality of the physical world imposing a term and a limit on the possibilities of experience and cognitive processing allowed to individual consciousness.

 Kant & Swedenborg